 Skewness measures a signal’s asymmetrical spread about its mean value.
 Equation 7 gives the skewness of a set of numbers, xn, n = 1, …, N.

 Skewness is the ratio of the average deviation from the mean cubed divided by the standard deviation cubed.
 It is dimensionless.
 For a random variable with normal distribution, the skewness is zero (visit the lesson on Normal (Gaussian) Distribution.)

-Figure 3.3 shows the turbulent pressure measured on the outside of the skin of an aircraft in flight.
+Figure 3.3 shows the turbulent pressure on the outside of the skin of an aircraft in flight.
 The pressure fluctuates more negatively than positively from the mean value, giving the skewness a value of γ = -0.32.
 The mean value is -0.03 kPa, and the standard deviation is 1.08 kPa.